Social engineering

 Phishing attacks are the most common method of social engineering and can take place through social media, emails, SMS, or instant messaging.
 Messages may appear genuine and include copied content, images, logos, and styles from trusted sources.

 Any of these messaging and communication forms can encourage individuals to click on malicious links.
-These links are often disguised by shortening the URL or by including embedded links that redirect to a cloned website or a domain with malicious code.
+These links are often disguised by using a URL very similar to a a legitimate page, shortening the URL or by including embedded links that redirect to a cloned website or a domain with malicious code.

 Why is social engineering dangerous?